matcat7/Lucky-Cat-Casino/README.md

 In some VERY rare cases, you can overwhelm the program with your inputs.
 This only happens if a user is spamming inputs when not prompted.
 There is not really much of an easy fix for this, since it is an extreme case, and it will cause some funky backlogging stuff to happen.
 I do, however, think that the program eventually fixes itself once valid inputs are given.

+War is still very early into debugging and may still contain some unfound bugs.

 # Future Plans